Italia's Next Top Model: Differences with ANTM & criticism

 Both the American and Italian Top Model shows share a similar structure with challenges, judging and elimination.

 However, Italia's Next Top Model developed features on its own: first of all, not every episode includes a photo shoot since the elimination challenge could consist of a runway challenge, where the girls are asked to interpret or make the most of different ranges of outfits.

 Another difference is the administration of two makeovers to the girls, one at the beginning of the competition and one halfway through when the group has been reduced to seven contestants.

 Also, for its first 3 seasons INTM has been structured in both weekly episodes - with one girl's elimination - and daily episodes - aired to show what the aspiring models learn in the modeling school.

 The main difference from the original American format was introduced in season 3.
-The judging session was made in front of an audience with the judges openly voting for the girl in the bottom two they want to evict from the competition, after the two worst girls of each week have performed in a runway challenge to help the judges decide.
+The judging session was held in front of an audience with the judges openly voting for the girl at the bottom they want to evict from the competition, after the two worst girls of each week have performed in a runway challenge to help the judges decide.

 These changes were not well received by the public who immediately felt disappointed in watching a show that did not reflect the American format anymore, thus losing suspense and cohesiveness.
 The new format was also criticized for introducing guest judges not related to the fashion world but rather being TV celebrities with very little knowledge of modelling and poor judging skills which made the show lose credibility in the viewers' eyes.
-The viewers also criticized the production for focusing too much on clashes in the daily episodes and for trying to arise tensions among the girls in the judging studio by showing them videos of themselves talking behind one another's backs.
-The new process of elimination made the episodes less entertaining, as well as the removal of the weekly reward challenges subsequently shown in daily episodes, with lower quality tasks and prizes.
+The viewers also criticized the production for focusing too much on clashes in the daily episodes and for trying to create tensions among the girls in the judging studio by showing them videos of themselves talking behind one another's backs.
+The new process of elimination made the episodes less entertaining, as well as the removal of the weekly reward challenges subsequently shown in daily episodes, with lower-quality tasks and prizes.
 Heavy criticism has also affected the general production of the show and its photoshoots, often deemed poorer than the original version in planning, execution and outcome and repetitive in themes always focusing on sexy shoots.

-In season 4 the show returned to its original format without audience at elimination and no more open eviction vote from the judges.
+In season 4 the show returned to its original format without an audience at elimination and no more open eviction vote from the judges.
 Daily episodes were also removed in favour of more developed weekly episodes.